Kaylas3000/beautify/Find-haircut-Functional Specification Document.md

 ### 3.5 Appointment cancellation
 Client or master should be able to cancel appointment (no longer then 3 hours before appointment).
 If appointment is canceled in less then 3 hour then sanctions should be applied.

+### 3.6 Geolocation
+The application should support geolocation.
+The application should identify and estimate the real geographic location of the device.
+So users should be able to find closest service providers.

 ### 3.1.4.
 Functional Requirements